avirup88/spotify_tracks_genre_detection/README.md

    - Implements ensemble models with optimized hyperparameters.
    - Saves trained models, scalers, and encoders.

+   **Important:** This script must be executed first to generate the model file required by the Streamlit app.

 2. **`genre_prediction.py`**:
    - Defines genre prediction logic.
    - Encodes features, scales data, and integrates Spotify data.